jns-br/LabelForward/al_learner/README.md

 # Environment variables

-These section covers environment variables for configuration of this microservice.
+This section covers environment variables for configuration of this microservice.
 Standard PostgreSQL and Redis environment variables will be omitted.

 ## BATCH_SIZE